 Logic alone rarely makes a sale.
 Tap into emotions to forge connections in your PPC ad copy.

-Before crafting copy, get clear on your target audience’s hopes, fears, and aspirations.
+Get clear on your target audience’s hopes, fears, and aspirations.
 What keeps them up at night?
 What gets them excited to start the day?

 3. Incorporate keywords wisely